thewmh/wizardunicorn.ninja/worknotes/fem-fundamentals-functional-js.md

 ---
-title: Frontend Masters - Javascript':' From Fundamentals to Functional JS
+title: "Frontend Masters - Javascript: From Fundamentals to Functional JS"
 description: These are notes from the 'From Fundamentals to Functional JS' course on Frontend Masters.
 permalink: /worknotes/fem-fundamentals-functional-js